 Ideally, Dordea said, the department also would have to find a new location with additional square-footage.
 The Hartville Police Department, located behind the village administrative offices, has already out-grown its space and is currently looking for a larger facility.
 If the department would expand, the need for more space would grow as well.

 Dordea has no estimate of cost for any facility expansions and noted that the initial investment cost of $900,000 does not include facility upgrades.

 Ensuring the funding of police department expansion is not something that would fall squarely on the shoulders of Hartville residents.
 If Lake Township residents receive police services they will have to help with supporting the department financially, Dordea said.

 Currie believes that there are ways to ensure that expansion of police services is financially beneficial to both the village and township.
 In the end, however, Hartville is not looking to generate revenue with the move.

-Page 2 of 2 - "We hope to break even," Currie said.
+"We hope to break even," Currie said.
 "We are not a profit-making entity.
 At the same time, we wouldn't want to lose money, either."